JEE Main Analysis 2023: Check Subject-Wise Paper Analysis

-JEE Main Analysis 2023: The National Testing Agency (NTA) is conducting Joint Entrance Examination (JEE) Main 2023 Session 1 exams today - January 31.
-As per the announced schedule, NTA is conducting the BE, BTech (paper 1) exam today in two shifts - the first from 9 am to 12 noon and the second between 3 to 6 pm.
-Soon after the exam got over, JEE Main paper analysis, students' reactions will be available at the end of each shifts.
+JEE Main Analysis 2023 Feb 1: The National Testing Agency (NTA) is conducting Joint Entrance Examination (JEE) Main 2023 Session 1 exam today - February 1.
+As per the announced schedule, NTA is conducting the JEE Main exam in two shifts - the first from 9 am to 12 noon and the second between 3 to 6 pm.
+Soon after the exam got over, JEE Main paper analysis, and students' reactions will be available at the end of each shift.
 Also, the experts will provide JEE Main exam analysis shifts 1 and 2 for session 1.

 JEE Main paper analysis 2023 will include subject-wise difficulty level along with the memory-based questions.
 Further, they will be able to know about the candidate’s reviews, memory-based questions, and topic weightage.
 Here they can check the JEE Main exam analysis for all days and all shifts.
 Read the full article to know more.